 We just got back from the Oregon Coast which has become our family’s favorite vacation.
 We found the best beach house about 5 years ago and have now stayed there 3 times.
 It is so dreamy!
 The kitchen is so pretty and has the BEST light!
 I love cooking there and knew this time I had to make something “blog worthy” to take advantage of that beautiful light.
 I chose to make a variation of something from one of my favorite blogs, “The Girl Who Ate Everything.”
 I’ve had her recipe for “Blueberry Croissant Puff” pinned for a long time waiting for a special time to make it.
 Our beach house was the perfect setting and they even had the perfect blue dish to make it in!

 Blueberry Croissant Bake

-2 cups fresh or frozen blueberries
+- 2 cups fresh or frozen blueberries

-- 1 1/3 cup sugar
+- 1 1/3 cup granulated sugar

-2 teaspoons vanilla
+- 2 teaspoons vanilla

 - 1/2 teaspoon cinnamon

 - 2 cups milk

-Powdered sugar for serving
+- Powdered sugar, for serving

-Let sit for 5-10 minutes then serve warm dusted with powdered sugar.
+- Let sit for 5-10 minutes then serve warm dusted with powdered sugar.